prk3/blog-source/posts/type-narrowing-and-closures.md

 }
 ```

 Type narrowing is occurring inside the if condition.
-In the first branch the type `string | string[]` is narrowed to `string`.
+In the first branch, the type `string | string[]` is narrowed to `string`.
 In else branch, Typescript assumes that the code will execute only if `permissions` is an array of strings.

 Does `typeof` have special powers?
 No. `typeof` operator is a **type guard**.
 Its boolean result determines if a broader type (in this case union of two types) can be narrowed down.
 A function that you probably know by now - `Array.isArray` - is a type guard.
-We can define our own type guards.
+We can define our own type guards too.
 Here is how they look like.

 ```typescript
 type CartesianPoint = {